Dholydai/writerz-with-an-attitude/README.md

 <img src="Images/Comp26.jpg" width="370" />

-Why are writers born in the third decade of the 21st century being shackled to a 19th-Century mechanical typewriter interface?
+Why are nascent writers, born in the third decade of the 21st century, still being shackled to a 19th-Century mechanical typewriter interface?

 I have used a Dvorak keyboard for thirty-five years.
 After two decades of typing, bad pains developed in my left hand and wrist.
 Analyzing my breakdown, I concluded that the physical layout of keys on conventional keyboards forces unnatural movements.